top of page

 ANCIENT WISDOM

-The earth shapes us as it cared for us and we shaped it as we cared for it.
-We see evidence of this, People in hot sunny climates developed darker skin and curlier hair to protect from the sun.
+The earth shapes us as it cared for us, and we shaped it as we cared for it.
+We see evidence of this.
+People in hot sunny climates developed darker skin and curlier hair to protect from the sun.
 People in colder places had lighter skin and long straight hair to shield from the wet and cold.
 While our environments shaped us physically, what made the people resilient was what we have in common.
-We learn through watching and imitating.
+We learn through play, by watching and imitating.
 We recognize patterns and teach others what we learn.
-We create tools to increase our survival options making unlivable environments livable.
+We create tools to increase our survival options, making unlivable environments livable.

 We adapted not just our bodies, but our homes, food forests, and rituals.
-We build communities where survival depends on cooperation, not just with each other, but with plants, animals, the ecosystems and the cycles around us.
-It is this time, that energy was simple, and flowed freely.
-Where our magic was easily predictable and easy to see how it worked.
+We built communities where survival depended on cooperation.
+Not just with each other, but with plants, animals, the ecosystems and the cycles around us.
+At this time, energy was simple and flowed freely.
+Our magic was easily predictable and easy to see how it worked.

 The root of all of this is the source of our power: knowledge and collaboration.

-In these traditions, What was seen in the mind’s eye was as real as what was seen in the world around us.
+In these traditions, what was seen in the mind's eye was as real as what was seen in the world around us.
 Storytelling taught us how to sense the energy within ourselves and how to move in harmony with the energy flowing through all things.
 In truth, we are not so different now.
-The difference is that we weren't just using only the logical side of our brain like we do now, we balanced both logic and creativity.
+The difference is that we weren't just using the logical side of our brain like we do now.
+We balanced both logic and creativity.
 We chose to trust our own energy and bring it into the world through discipline, collaboration, and creativity.

 MAGIC

 And while life was shorter then, we knew how to process it through our stories, songs, rituals, and art.
 We turned trauma into meaning and found healthy ways to cope.
 We shared knowledge freely.
-We put our energy into the things that we cared about (like medicine and science that led to our longer lives, understanding the physical world around us and making technological advancements).
-We survived not just as individuals, but as part of the collective body of humanity, itself nested inside the larger body of the Earth, nested inside the larger body of the ever expanding Universe.
+We survived not just as individuals, but as part of the collective body of humanity, itself nested inside the larger body of the Earth, nested inside the larger body of the ever-expanding Universe.

 THE FORGETTING